Scarabaeus (video game): Level 2

 The second level has a bigger maze with 13 alcoves.
 Walking past an alcove will cause a spider to come out and follow the astronaut's route, although at a slower pace than him.
 While the alcove is vacant, the astronaut is able to look inside the alcove.
 The aim is thus to take the spider on a long journey around the maze, giving the astronaut enough time to study the alcove and solve the puzzles within.

 12 of the 13 alcoves contain two puzzles, one on the left and one on the right.
 The left-hand ones are made by a 4x5 grid of hieroglyphs like the ones collected on the previous level, linked to a bottle of potion, who can be medicine or poison.
 By carefully studying the grid, it is necessary to see if the nine hieroglyphs collected on the first level appear (in any order) in a 3x3 block within the 4x5 grid.
-If it's so, it means the bottle contains medicine, otherwise it contains poison.
+If put correctly, the bottle contains medicine, otherwise it contains poison.
 The player can activate it to mark it down as medicine but its true nature can only be found by trying it on the third level.
 The right-hand puzzles are identicals and can be solved in the same way, but they are linked to a mask instead.
 If the nine hieroglyphs fit in those grids, taking the mask will give the player a zombie trap, otherwise a loss of energy will occur.

 The thirteenth alcove contains a tile-flipping puzzle.
 Initially some tiles are turned over while others not, and it is necessary to turn them all face up.
 Buttons around the tiles allow the player to flip rows, columns or diagonals, but not individual tiles.
 Success with this puzzle leads to the award of the Pharaoh's key which allows the astronaut to walk through walls on the third level.

 Level 3

 Medicines, zombie traps and the Pharaon's key can be used on the next level where the player must use the correct medicines in order to open clues to the puzzle in the center of the level containing the Jewel (medicine bottles believed to be correct from level 2 are on the bottom of the map).
-Walking into an alcove releases a zombie which must be trapped with the zombie traps. (indicated by masks at the bottom of the map) After all the medicine is taken, the player can then solve the puzzle in the middle of the map.
+Walking into an alcove releases a zombie which must be trapped with the zombie traps (indicated by masks at the bottom of the map).
+After all the medicine is taken, the player can then solve the puzzle in the middle of the map.
 The clues indicate where the hieroglyphs are to be lined up.
 The player must line them up in conjunction with the clues given in a limited number of moves otherwise the puzzle will lock and he will have to try again on another part.
 Successful completion opens the puzzle to access the inner sanctum where the Sacred jewel Scarabaeus lies winning the game.

 At the end of the game the player's score is tallied.